rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 We're using virtual threads in the above solution.
-We guess everybody is familiar with them since they have been available for a while now.
-(However, if you're not familiar with virtual thread, please refer to our previous article [The Ultimate Guide to Java Virtual Threads](https://blog.rockthejvm.com/ultimate-guide-to-java-virtual-threads/)).
+Everybody is familiar with them since they have been available for a while.
+(However, if you're not familiar with virtual threads, please refer to our previous article [The Ultimate Guide to Java Virtual Threads](https://blog.rockthejvm.com/ultimate-guide-to-java-virtual-threads/)).

 The code is quite simple.
 We use an `ExecutorService` to create a dedicated virtual thread for every submitted execution.
-The result is a `Future<T>` object that we can use to retrieve the result of the computation with the `get` method.
-We added the `ExecutionException` to our method signature because it's possible that we'll try to retrieve a value from a `Future` that has been completed exceptionally.
-Clearly, we need to add the exception also to the interface method's signature.
+The result is a `Future<T>` object that we can use to retrieve the computation result with the `get` method.
+We added the `ExecutionException` to our method signature because we may try to retrieve a value from a `Future` that is completed exceptionally.
+We also need to add the exception to the interface method's signature.

 We can try to define a `main` method to test the code we've written so far.
 Here is the code: